nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 2. The system displays the details of "alice tan," including name, contact information, address, condition, and any scheduled appointments.
 3. This information is shown in a pop-up or a designated UI section for easy access by the user.

-### Reminder Feature
+### Reminder Note Feature

 #### Overview
-The `reminder` command helps to set a reminder for a client's most upcoming appointment.
+The `reminder` command helps to set a reminder note for a client's most upcoming appointment.

 The reminder diagram below models the interaction between the different components of PhysioPal for the execution of the `reminder` command.

 ![ReminderSequenceDiagram](images/ReminderSequenceDiagram.png)

 #### Details
-1. The user executes the command `reminder John Doe r/1 day` to set a reminder for a client named john doe's appointment.
+1. The user executes the command `reminder John Doe r/1 day` to set a reminder note for a client named john doe's appointment.
 2. The `ReminderCommandParser` object calls its parse method to interpret the user input.
 3. A `ReminderCommand` object is created.
 4. The `ReminderCommandParser` object returns the `ReminderCommand` object.
 5. The `LogicManager` object calls the `execute` method of `ReminderCommand`.
-6. The `execute` method then invokes the `setPerson` method of its `Model` argument to create a reminder with the specified reminder time.
+6. The `execute` method then invokes the `setPerson` method of its `Model` argument to create a reminder note with the specified reminder time.
 7. The `execute` method then invokes the `updateFilteredPersonList` method of its `Model` argument to update the view of PhysioPal to show all contacts with their reminders.
 8. The `execute` method returns a `CommandResult` which contains data including the completion of the `ReminderCommand`.

 #### Example Usage
 1. User inputs the command `reminder Alice Tan r/3 hours`.
 2. This creates a reminder for a person named "alice tan", with reminder time "3 hours".
-3. The reminder is then displayed in the UI, reflecting that a reminder has been set for "alice tan"'s appointment.
+3. The reminder is then displayed in the UI, reflecting that a reminder note has been set for "alice tan"'s appointment.

 ### Delete Appointment Feature